 How does the handle form?
-As it can be seen in the picture above, the handle is the correction of the price to the right side of the cup.
+As can be seen in the picture above, the handle is the correction of the price to the right side of the cup.
 As a rule, such a correction takes the form of a flag pattern.
 Visually, the handle starts where the right side of the cup ends.
 An indispensable condition is the correction depth (the length of the cup handle) which is less than 50% of the right wall of the cup.
 Any retracement more than 50% invalidates the cup and handle formation.

-This pattern is forming for long time.
-The longer it lasts, the stronger the trend continuation actually is.
+This pattern is forming for a long time.
+The longer it lasts, the stronger the trend continuation is.
 It only actually materializes once the price breaks through the resistance level of the handle.
 This is the signal for us to enter into the trade.

 When the left wall of the cup is formed, the trading volumes gradually decrease, while forming the bottom of the cup; they remain low and start to increase when the right wall of the cup is formed.
-We can see a sharp increase in trading volumes when there is the breakdown of the resistance level.
+We can see a sharp increase in trading volumes when there is a breakdown of the resistance level.

 How to distinguish the true cup and handle pattern from a false one?